Menu

 Weddings

-French wedding meals are often multi-course affairs that include hors d'oeuvres, salads, heavy main dishes such as beef burgundy and coq au vin, and dessert.
+French wedding meals are often multi-course affairs that include hors d'oeuvres (small hot or cold appetizers), with seafood such as oysters or scallops common starters.
+Heavy main dishes such as duck breast, beef burgundy, and coq au vin—chicken braised with wine, mushrooms, and lardons (strips or cubes of fatty bacon or pork fat)—are popular choices, often served with potatoes, seasonal vegetables, and salad.
+Various fish may also be served as a main course, such as sea bream or perch fillet.
 A croquembouche, a pyramid of small cream puffs held in place with caramel binding and spun sugar, is a traditional French wedding cake.